OlintoYale/Rscripts4covidData/README.md

 ### Rscripts4covidData

-# Scripts used to move data after the sequency is completed
+# Scripts used to move data after the sequence complete for covid-samples